By Arthur Teboul//Updated /8 min read/Roundup

 How Are Markdown Apps for Mac Organized in This Guide?

 Four categories.
 Viewers handle read-only rendering.
 Editors handle writing with live preview.
-Knowledge management tools organize and link notes into interconnected systems that grow more useful over time as the density of connections between documents increases and patterns emerge that would remain invisible in a traditional folder hierarchy where files sit in isolation without any structural relationship to one another.
+Knowledge management tools organize and link notes into an interconnected system where every file becomes a node.
+Over time, patterns emerge that a flat folder hierarchy would hide.
 Note-taking apps prioritize capture and sync across devices.

 A viewer like MacMD Viewer renders markdown for reading — no editing, no writing toolbar, just clean formatted output.
 An editor like Typora or VS Code gives you a writing surface with live preview.
 A knowledge manager like Obsidian treats every .md file as a node in a larger system of interconnected ideas.
 A note-taking app like Bear prioritizes quick capture and cross-device sync over raw markdown power.